Encrypting with OpenPGP Library for .NET

 VB.NET example

-3. Encrypting a string message with public key located in a file
+3. Encrypting a string message with a public key located in a file

-Sometimes we may prefer to encrypt a string message directly instead of writing it to a file.
-The output in this case is directly in ASCII armored format so there is no need of this parameter:
+Sometimes we may prefer to encrypt a string message directly in-memory instead of writing it to a file.
+The output, in this case, is directly in ASCII armored format so there is no need of this parameter:

 C# example